shub39/shub39/README.md

 </p>

 - Currently learning how to code properly.
 - I love linux and open source software.
-Currently using a <a href="https://github.com/shub39/dotfiles"> Fedora with Hyprland. </a>
+Currently using a <a href="https://github.com/shub39/dotfiles"> moving my Hyprland dots to Arch. </a>
 - I love to tinker with IoT devices. <a href="https://github.com/shub39/fingerprint_attendance"> Raspberry pi project. </a>
 - My hobbies are tinkering with operating systems and testing out new stuff.